raseledutools/RasSncaner-java/docs/accessibility_mode_guide_en.md

 <a id="guide-en-directional-hints-landscape"></a>
 Q: What do “left/right/up/down” mean if I hold the phone in landscape?
-A: The directional hints refer to the physical sides as you hold the device, not to a fixed portrait UI.
-“Move left” means move the phone to your left; “Move up” means move it away from you (toward the top edge you are currently holding), even when the device is rotated.
-In other words, the guidance adapts to your current device orientation.
+A: Note about holding the phone (landscape): the camera screen stays in portrait orientation.
+The directional hints (“left/right/up/down”) refer to the upright-aligned preview.

+If you hold the phone sideways, depending on your device/Android version,
+- the hints may still behave like in portrait (because the UI does not switch to landscape), or
+- the internal analysis axes may follow the display’s rotation.

+If “left/right/up/down” feels confusing, return to portrait or rotate the phone by 180° and check whether the hints make more sense.

 <a id="guide-en-orientation-tip"></a>
 Q: Does the app suggest portrait vs. landscape?
-A: Accessibility Mode can suggest portrait vs. landscape.
-It speaks only when confident, after short stability, with a cooldown.
-Normal guidance stays the same.
+A: Yes.
+In Accessibility Mode, the app can suggest whether portrait or landscape seems more appropriate for the current page.

+The tip is only given when
+- the estimate is sufficiently confident (confidence ≥ 0.30), and
+- no plausible document is currently detected (so it does not override the normal guidance).

+To stay calm, the tip goes through the same guidance logic as other announcements (brief stability over multiple frames) and is rate-limited.
+You may hear, for example, “This looks like portrait …” or “… like landscape …”.
+Normal directional guidance stays the same.

 Q: What does the framing/quality score mean?
-A: While aligning the page, Accessibility Mode may announce a percentage score (0–100%).
-It’s a simple indicator of how good the current framing looks for scanning.
-It combines: (a) fill/area (page size in view), (b) rectangularity/skew (how straight the detected corners are), and (c) short‑term stability over the last frames.
-Rule of thumb: ~70%+ is good, ~85%+ is very good.
+A: While aligning the page, Accessibility Mode may announce a percentage (0–100%).
+This value is a confidence indicator for the current corner detection: it is based on (a) the detected quadrilateral’s area relative to the image, (b) how rectangular the corners are (angles closer to 90°), and (c) how symmetric opposite side lengths are.

+Important: stability over multiple frames is used separately to keep announcements calm — it is not part of this percentage.
+If the value drops below about 20%, the app treats this as “No document detected”.

 Q: How can I improve the score?
 A: Use even, bright lighting and avoid glare; hold the phone parallel to the page; keep all four corners in view with a small margin; if you’re too close, step back a little and crop later; place the paper on a high‑contrast, matte background; keep still briefly so detection can stabilize; match orientation (A4/Letter: portrait usually fits best).